Subhajit75/Potato-Leaf-Disease-Detection-/README.md

 # 🥔🥬 Potato Leaf Disease Detection

 ## 🌟 Overview
-This project is a deep learning-based system for detecting potato leaf diseases, specifically Early Blight, Late Blight, and Healthy leaves.
-The model is deployed using **Streamlit**, providing a user-friendly web interface for real-time disease classification.
+This project aims to detect potato leaf diseases using deep learning.
+It classifies leaves as Healthy, Early Blight, or Late Blight using a Convolutional Neural Network (CNN) model and provides a web-based interface for easy usage.

 ## 📌 Features
 ✅ Upload a potato leaf image for disease analysis